-Abstract: Field evidences indicate that geosynthetic reinforcements can improve pavement performance.
-Yet, the specific conditions or mechanisms that enable and govern the reinforcement function are, at best, unclear as they have remained largely unmeasured.
-Significant research has been recently conducted with the objectives of: (i) determining the governing mechanisms and relevant properties of geosynthetics that contribute to the enhanced performance of pavement systems, (ii) developing appropriate analytical, laboratory and field methods capable of quantifying the above properties for geosynthetics, and (iii) enabling the prediction of pavement performance depending on the various types of geosynthetics used.
+ABSTRACT: Geosynthetics have been used as reinforcement inclusions to improve pavement performance.
+While there are clear field evidences of the benefit of using geosynthetic reinforcements, the specific conditions or mechanisms that govern the reinforcement of pavements are, at best, unclear and have remained largely unmeasured.
+Significant research has been recently conducted with the objectives of: (i) determining the relevant properties of geosynthetics that contribute to the enhanced performance of pavement systems, (ii) developing appropriate analytical, laboratory and field methods capable of quantifying the pavement performance, and (iii) enabling the prediction of pavement performance as a function of the properties of the various types of geosynthetics.

-1. INTRODUCTION
+1 INTRODUCTION

-A typical flexible pavement system includes four distinct layers: asphalt concrete, base course, subbase, and subgrade (Fig. 1).
+A typical flexible pavement system includes four distinct layers: asphalt concrete, base course, subbase, and subgrade (Figure 1).
 The surface layer is typically asphalt concrete, which is a bituminous hot-mix aggregate obtained from distillation of crude petroleum.
 The asphalt concrete is underlain by a layer of base course, typically consisting of 0.2 m to 0.3 m of unbound coarse aggregate.
 An optional subbase layer, which generally involves lower quality crushed aggregate, can be placed under the base course in order to reduce costs or to minimize capillary action under the pavement.

-Fig. 1 Cross-section of flexible pavement system (Muench 2006)
+Figure 1: Cross-section of flexible pavement system (Muench 2006)

 Pavement distress may occur due to either traffic or environmental loads.
 Traffic loads result from the repetition of wheel loads, which can cause either structural or functional failure.
 Environmental loads are induced by climatic conditions, such as variations in temperature or moisture in the subgrade, which can cause surface irregularities and structural distress.
 Cycles of wetting and drying (or freezing and thawing) may cause the breakdown of base course material.
 Construction practices also affect pavement performance.
 For example, the use of aggregates with excessive fines may lead to rapid pavement deterioration.
-Finally, pavement distress is also a function of maintenance or, more correctly, lack of maintenance (Yoder and Witczak 1975).
+Finally, pavement distress is also a function of its maintenance or, more correctly, lack of maintenance (Yoder and Witczak 1975).
 For example, sealing cracks and joints at proper intervals and maintaining the shoulders improve pavement performance.
-The various distress mechanisms induced by traffic and environmental loads can be enhanced through the use of geosynthetics, as discussed next.
+The various distress mechanisms induced by traffic and environmental loads can be enhanced through the use of geosynthetics.
+This paper presents an update to the overview presented by Zornberg and Gupta (2010) on the use of geosynthetics for reinforcement of pavements.

-2. GEOSYNTHETICS IN PAVEMENT DESIGN
+2 GEOSYNTHETICS IN PAVEMENT DESIGN

 Geosynthetics have been used in pavement design to address the functions of separation, filtration, lateral drainage, sealing, and reinforcement.
 Specifically, geosynthetics have been used for separation in pavement projects to minimize intrusion of subgrade soil into the aggregate base or sub-base.
-Also, geosynthetics can perform a filtration function by restricting the movement of soil particles from the subgrade while allowing water to move to the coarser adjacent base material.
+Also, geosynthetics have been used to perform a filtration function by restricting the movement of soil particles from the subgrade while allowing water to move to the coarser adjacent base material.
 In-plane drainage function of a geosynthetic can provide lateral drainage within its plane.
 In addition, geosynthetics have been used to mitigate the propagation of cracks by sealing the asphalt layer when used in pavement overlays.
-Finally, geosynthetics can be used in flexible pavements for a reinforcement function.
+Finally, geosynthetics have been used in flexible pavements for reinforcement, which is the main focus of this paper.
 While the reinforcement function has often been accomplished using geogrids, geotextiles have also been used as reinforcement inclusions in transportation applications (Bueno et al. 2005, Benjamin et al. 2007).
-The stresses over the subgrade are higher in unreinforced flexible pavements than in geosynthetic-reinforced pavement (Fig. 2).
 The geosynthetic reinforcement is often placed at the interface between the base and sub-base layers or the interface between the sub-base and subgrade layers or within the base course layer of the flexible pavement.
+This leads to lower stresses over the subgrade than in unreinforced flexible pavements (Figure 2).